nikhilsath/crossbook/README.md

 - Built using Flask, Jinja2, TailwindCSS, and SQLite.
 - Clean and consistent UI for detail pages and sortable list views.
 - Fully normalized schema with many-to-many relationships using join tables.
-- Routes and templates for all major entities:
+- Routes and templates are dynamically generated for all major entities:
   - Characters
   - Things
   - Factions